Th (digraph): Dental fricatives

-Alveolar stop /t/
+Coronal stops

 Because neither //tʰ// nor //θ// were native phonemes in Latin, the Greek sound represented by th came to be pronounced //t//.
 The spelling retained the digraph for etymological reasons.
 This practice was then borrowed into German, French, Dutch and other languages, where th still appears in originally Greek words, but is pronounced //t//.
 See German orthography.
 Interlingua also employs this pronunciation.

 In early modern times, French, German and English all expanded this by analogy to words for which there is no etymological reason, but for the most part the modern spelling systems have eliminated this.
 Examples of unetymological th in English are the name of the River Thames from Middle English Temese and the name Anthony (though the th is often pronounced //θ// under the influence of the spelling) from Latin Antonius.

 In English, th for //t// can also occur in loan-words from French or German, such as Neanderthal.
 The English name Thomas has initial //t// because it was loaned from Norman.

-Dental stop /t̪/

 In the transcription of Australian Aboriginal languages th represents a dental stop, //t̪//.